As an expectant mother, you may be feeling a little overwhelmed.

-In the third trimester, the nutrient and caloric requirements of carrying a full-grown baby is a tremendous burden to your metabolism which challenges your stamina to carry on the activities of daily living.
+In the third trimester, the nutrient and caloric requirements of carrying a full-grown baby are a tremendous burden to your metabolism which challenges your stamina to carry on the activities of daily living.

 Having fatigue during pregnancy is an indication that your body needs sleep AND time to recover from activities that were previously easy to accomplish.